Andy-Chase/Speech-to-Notion-Database---IOS-Shortcut/README.md

 ## Overview

-This iOS Shortcut  real game-changer for recording voice notes, transcribing them into text using OpenAI's Whisper API, and then neatly tucking them away in your Notion database.
-It's all about boosting your productivity and making note-taking as hassle-free as can be, letting you categorise your notes for better organisation right from the get-go.

 This iOS Shortcut provides a seamless method for recording voice notes, transcribing them into text using OpenAI's Whisper API, and storing the transcribed notes in a Notion database.
 It's designed to enhance productivity and note-taking efficiency, allowing users to categorise their notes for better organisation directly through the Shortcut.

 ## Features